Christ Church, Toxteth Park: Interior

 Inside the church the arcades are carried on slender quatrefoil piers that have capitals carved with foliage.
 The nave has a hammerbeam roof.
 The sanctuary floor and the reredos date from 1930, and were designed by Bernard Miller.
 The stained glass in the apse appears to be contemporary with the church, and was possibly designed by Hardman.
 In the south aisle are two windows dating from the early 20th century by Gustave Hiller; one of which has a depiction of the east end of Liverpool Cathedral.
 There are also two windows by Shrigley and Hunt.
 The original pipe organ had three manuals and was built by C. and J. Whiteley.
 This was superseded by an organ, also with three manuals, by Willis.

-Christ Church Today

-At Christ Church we are striving to be a community where everyone is welcomed, valued and included.
-We subscribe to the Inclusive Church Statement of Belief.

-We believe in a church which seeks not to discriminate, on any level, on grounds of economic power, gender, mental health, physical ability, race or sexuality.
-We believe in Church which welcomes and serves all people in the name of Jesus Christ; which is scripturally faithful; which seeks to proclaim the Gospel afresh for each generation; and which, in the power of the Holy Spirit, allows all people to grasp how wide and long and high and deep is the love of Jesus Christ.”

-We meet for worship every Sunday at 10.30am, and informally through the week.
-Holy Communion is celebrated twice monthly.
-We are committed to each other's welfare and to that of the local community.

-Whether you're 5 or 95, a student or retired, all are welcome to join us at our weekly service, every Sunday morning at 10:30am.
-We also get together regularly for social and other activities.
+The church today

+The church now forms part of a united benefice with St Michael-in-the-Hamlet.
+Christ Church subscribes to the Inclusive Church statement of belief:

+The church meets for worship every Sunday at 10.30am, with Holy Communion twice a week.
+The church also meets informally through the week, and is involved in community activities, including operating a community pantry.